Annual Drag Show

 Full drag not required.
 But please send us pictures so we can get a sense of your style and what you can do.

-Gender-neutral restrooms available to use for changing.
+Gender-neutral restrooms available to use for changing on the 3rd or 7th floors of the Viking Union.

 We recommend arriving 10 minutes prior to your audition time.
 Please note that being late will impact your peers auditioning after you.